 - Whisk sugars, spices and salt in a large bowl, and then add flour with a spatula or a wooden spoon.

 - Cut in the butter.
 It will start to look like a crumbly mixture that you can press together into a solid dough.
 Push it all into the bottom of the bowl, and leave it pressed.
 Set aside.

 - First, combine the wet ingredients (sour cream, egg, egg yolk and vanilla) in a small bowl.

 - Then, in the bowl of a stand mixer fitted with the paddle attachment, combine flour, sugar, baking soda, baking powder and salt.
 Add butter and a spoonful of the sour cream mixture, and mix on medium speed until flour is a little moistened.
 Increase speed and beat for 30 seconds.
 Add the rest of the sour cream mixture in two batches, beating for 20 seconds after each addition, and scraping down the sides of bowl with a spatula.

 - Scoop out about half of the batter into the prepared pan.
 Spoon rhubarb over the batter.
 Dollop the rest of the batter over the rhubarb –

 don’t worry about it being even.

-Next, add the crumbs.
+- Next, add the crumbs.
 Using your fingers, break the dough-like mixture into big crumbs, about 1/2 inch to 3/4 inch in size.
 It’s not that they need to be exactly the same size, but that is just an idea to aim for so that they’ll be large crumbs.
 Sprinkle them over cake.
-Bake cake until a toothpick inserted into center comes out clean of batter (it might be moist from rhubarb), about an hour**.
+Bake cake until the top starts to brown and a toothpick inserted into center comes out clean of batter (it might be moist from rhubarb) which will be 45 minutes to an hour.
 Cool completely before serving.